Helen Creighton collected songs, stories and folklore mainly in Nova Scotia. She collected for a short time in New Brunswick and Prince Edward Island.

-Copies of selected recordings from the Nova Scotia Archives are available to the public in the non-circulating reference collection at the Alderney Gate branch of the Halifax Regional Library system.
+Copies of selected recordings from the Nova Scotia Archives are available to the public in the non-circulating reference collection at the Alderney Gate branch of Halifax Public Libraries.
 For information about using the other collections referenced here or obtaining copies of materials, contact the specific archives.

 Traditional Music and Spoken Word Catalog Search

 - Mount Allison University Archives

 - Nova Scotia Archives: Helen Creighton, Helen Creighton Fonds

 “From Acetate Disc to Digital Audio: Tracing the Copies of Helen Creighton’s Sound Recordings.”

 Barrett, Creighton.
 2009.
 Canadian Folk Music, Vol 43, No 2.

 Songs From The Helen Creighton Collection, Big Turnip Records, Bandcamp, 2021